Cuba at the 2000 Summer Olympics

 Cuba competed at the 2000 Summer Olympics held in Australia's largest city, Sydney.
 229 competitors, 147 men and 82 women, took part in 135 events in 24 sports.

 Medalists

+Competitors

+The following is the list of phone number of competitors in the Games.

 Archery

 Cuba's first appearance in the Olympic archery competition resulted in a surprise pair of victories.